 Due to early menopause, women with Turner Mosaic syndrome should not delay exploring their pregnancy options for too long, if this is possible.

 Counselling regarding fertility and pregnancy is highly recommended for all women with Turner's syndrome.

 Other causes of infertility

 Sometimes infertility can't be explained and there is no clear reason why you are not able to conceive a child.
-For more information on other causes of infertility, visit yourfertility.org.au/not-getting-pregnant
+For more information on other causes of infertility, visit yourfertility.org.au/ive-been-trying-have-baby-while

 Lee HJ, Lee JE et al. Natural conception rate following laparoscopic surgery in infertile women with endometriosis.
 Clin Exp Reprod Med.
 2013 Mar 40(1):29-32.